WE ARE COMMITTED TO SUSTAINABLE HOUSE BUILDING AND PLACE MAKING

 We design and develop high-quality, sustainable build to rent developments that exceed the expectations of our residents and our investment partners.

 OUR BUILDING A LIVING LEGACY STRATEGY

-Our Executive Committee provides oversight of our BLL strategy and our wider approach to ESG.
-The Telford Homes BLL Steering Committee meets every quarter to provide further governance, and to ensure our strategy and objectives are successfully implemented within an appropriate risk framework.
-Our CEO chairs the committee, which is made up of senior leaders from across all business functions, therefore embedding sustainability as a golden thread throughout Telford Homes.
+Our Executive Committee provides oversight of our BLL strategy.
+The BLL Steering Committee meets every quarter to provide governance and to ensure our strategy and objectives are successfully implemented within an appropriate risk framework.
+Our CEO chairs the Committee, which is made up of senior leaders from across all business functions, therefore embedding sustainability as a golden thread throughout Telford Homes.

-The Steering Committee is supported by BLL departmental champions who engage in various company forums.
-Our advocacy structure extends to inviting experts to our Steering Committee, to share knowledge, and to inform our thought-leadership.
-This approach complements the sustainability requirements included in all staff personal objectives and training programmes.
-Throughout this report our staff have commented on how the BLL strategy is relevant to their roles.
+The Steering Committee is supported by BLL departmental champions who participate in various company forums.
+Our advocacy structure extends to inviting third-party experts to our Steering Committee, to share knowledge and to inform our thought-leadership.
+This approach complements the sustainability roadmap goals that are cascaded within all staff performance development reviews, which link to appraisals and remuneration.

 During 2020 and 2021, our BLL strategy risk profile did not significantly change because we had future-proofed our business – by being engaged in advocacy networks dealing with, by way of example, the new London Plan (March 2021) and the FHBS (June 2021).
 The 2021 BLL Principal Risks and Uncertainties Register can be seen here.
 Whilst we note such UK changes, wider geo-politics are influencing sectorial commodity and labour price increases, which in turn, are impacting the capital costs of delivery.